 read more -->

 Biometrics is one of those areas of security technology whose roots go back a ways, but whose best days are yet to come.
 I can remember getting fingerprinted prior to my Air Force ROTC summer camp years ago (won’t say how many); and taking my kids to the local police station to get their prints on file — for all the right reasons, I might add.
-Since then, fingerprint technology has subtly made its way into our daily lives through consumer products, which drive technology acceptance and lower costs.
-How many of your laptops have a fingerprint reader on them?
-It has become quite common.
-Beyond, electronic scanning now captures multiple fingers, single finger rolls and flat features.
-It has been provisioned in mobile applications and in harsh environments, allowing for quicker identification and apprehension of criminals.
-Fingerprint reading is the granddaddy biometric on steroids.
-And biometric technology has spread…along several dimensions.

 read more -->

-As Ethernet networks have moved to becoming the norm for IP-based transmission of video, audio and data signals, I wanted to examine some alternatives for transmission.
 By now, most of us are familiar with common Ethernet media — Cat 5e, Cat 6, fiber optic cable, and WiFi.
 Today, Cat 5e and Cat 6 are the baseline means for Ethernet transmission, at least for horizontal cabling to the wiring closet.
 This cable is relatively inexpensive and well-understood.
-But what if running new copper or fiber media is problematic, due to facility or budget constraints, and the conditions for wireless are not right for reliable deployment?
-Alternatives exist.

 read more -->

-What comes to mind when you ask “What do CCTV, access control, intercoms, doors, contact closure modules all have in common?”
-One possible answer is IP connectivity.
+What comes to mind when you ask “What do CCTV, access control, intercoms, doors, contact closure modules all have in common?†One possible answer is IP connectivity.
 Now, you can add the ubiquitous power supply to the list.
 One company at least — Life Safety Power — has made IP-based features a signature element of its product line, and, given the likely advantages, I expect more to follow.

 Form C contacts have been around since the dark ages — extensively used, reliable and necessary, a bit like analog video in the surveillance industry.
 It is well within today’s design technology to pull critical data from power supply circuitry.
 In addition to AC input or DC output failure and low battery supervision, there are numerous other monitoring possibilities, including actual voltage levels and their variability over time; current draw per output circuit; actual battery voltage and trend data; charging current; battery age and history; fault history and tamper events.
 All could be reported via SNMP or e-mail.
 Since power supplies are the lifeblood of most devices, timely e-mail and text reporting of device status can resolve problems quickly or prevent problems from occurring through pre-emptive action.